shellicar/reference-foundation/README.md

 [PNPM][pnpm] is a fast, disk space-efficient package manager for Node.js.
 It uses symlinks to avoid unnecessary duplication of dependencies and supports monorepos well.

 PNPM is stricter than other package managers about using packages that are not explicitly referenced in the `package.json`.
-This helps ensure that only the required dependencies are being used and no undeclared dependencies are utilized.
+This helps ensure that only the required dependencies are being used and no undeclared dependencies are utilised.

 ### GitVersion